fkirc/bitbucket-issues-to-github/README.md

-# Bitbucket To Github Issues Migration
+# Bitbucket To GitHub Issues Migration

 <a href="https://github.com/fkirc/bitbucket-issues-to-github/actions?query=branch%3Amaster"><img alt="CI status" src="https://github.com/fkirc/bitbucket-issues-to-github/workflows/Tests/badge.svg/?branch=master"></a>

-A simple Python script to migrate both Bitbucket issues and comments to a Github repo.
+A simple Python script to migrate both Bitbucket issues and comments to a GitHub repo.

 ## Why should I use this instead of other scripts?